 LENR stands for Low Energy Nuclear Reactions, (or sometimes Lattice Enabled Nanoscale Reactions) and refers to the phenomenon where anomalous amounts of heat are created when certain metals (e.g. nickel, palladium) absorb hydrogen or deuterium and an external stimulus such as heat or an electric current is applied.
 The reaction takes place at relatively low temperature and sometimes results in transmutation of elements as well as the production of heat.
 Either no strong radiation is produced or it is absorbed locally.
-The waste products are not radioactive.
+The waste products have been found not to be radioactive.
 This phenomenon is also referred to as Cold Fusion, LANR (lattice assisted nuclear reaction), as well as other terms.

 Modern interest in LENR began in 1989 when scientists Martin Fleischmann and Stanley Pons announced at the University of Utah they had succeeded in generating nuclear reactions in laboratory experiments.
 This announcement sparked much interest in the media and in the scientific community, with many researchers attempting replicate the effect in their own experiments — many without success.
-The effect is not always easy to replicate, particularly as the preparation of the metal was critical and it sometimes took weeks for anomalous heat to appear.
+The effect was not always easy to replicate, particularly as the preparation of the metal was critical and it sometimes took weeks for anomalous heat to appear.
 The inability for many researchers to replicate Pons and Fleischmann’s experimental setup led to a backlash against the two from scientists from well-known scientific institutions, and Pons and Fleischmann were effectively treated as pariahs, and they were largely considered either incompetent or fraudsters.